How to Turn Dirt Into Gold

 Illustrated By: Jacob Below

-“Husband,” said the wife, “All day long you try to turn dirt into gold.
+“Husband,” said the wife, “all day long you try to turn dirt into gold.
 You do nothing else!
 Soon, I fear all of our money will be gone.”

 “Thank you!”
 She felt better already.

-“You were?” said the young man.
+“You did?” said the young man, incredulous.

 “You know how?”